15 Wellington Tips: Everything the Wind City Doesn't Tell You Upfront

 5. Book the Zealandia Night Tour

 Zealandia Te Mara a Tane is a 225-hectare predator-free ecosanctuary 10 minutes from the CBD.
-Day entry: NZD $24.
-But the night tour ($98) is the real experience — a guided walk through the sanctuary after dark with a 90%+ chance of seeing a wild kiwi.
+Day entry runs NZD $24, but the night tour ($98) is the real experience — a guided walk through the sanctuary after dark with a 90%+ chance of seeing a wild kiwi.

-Kiwi are nocturnal, flightless, and extremely shy.
-Seeing one in the wild is one of New Zealand's most special experiences.
-Book ahead — tours fill up.
+Kiwi are nocturnal, flightless, and extremely shy, so spotting one in the wild ranks among New Zealand's most special experiences.
+Book ahead — tours fill up fast.

-The sanctuary also has tuatara (a living fossil reptile), takahe (flightless bird, once thought extinct), and kaka parrots.
+The sanctuary is also home to tuatara (a living fossil reptile), takahe (a flightless bird once thought extinct), and kaka parrots.

 6. Take the Cable Car Up, Walk Down Through the Botanic Garden

-The red Wellington Cable Car climbs from Lambton Quay to Kelburn lookout.
-NZD $10 return ($5 one-way).
-Buy a one-way ticket up.
+The red Wellington Cable Car climbs from Lambton Quay to the Kelburn lookout.
+It's NZD $10 return ($5 one-way), so buy a one-way ticket up.
 The harbor view from the top is the classic Wellington photo.
 Then walk down through the Botanic Garden — 25 hectares of native forest, rose gardens, and the Carter Observatory ($19.50).
 It's the best 90-minute walk in the city.

 7. Weta Workshop Tours Sell Out

 Book online.
-Tours fill up, especially on weekends.
-Film nerds could spend 3+ hours.
+Tours fill up, especially on weekends, and film nerds could easily spend 3+ hours.
 The gift shop sells detailed replicas and props.

 8. Mount Victoria for Sunset and Lord of the Rings

-A 196-meter hill with 360-degree views over the city.
-Drive, walk (30 minutes from CBD through the town belt), or take bus 20.
-Free.
-This was a filming location for the Shire scenes in LOTR.
-The Southern Walkway (11km) connects Mt.
+A 196-meter hill delivers 360-degree views over the city.
+Drive, walk (30 minutes from the CBD through the town belt), or take bus 20.
+It's free.
+This was a filming location for the Shire scenes in LOTR, and the Southern Walkway (11km) connects Mt.
 Victoria to Island Bay on the south coast.

 Food & Drink